SiddharthaBhattacharjee/Advanced-Java-Practice-Learning/README.md

   2) How to add Description in JavaDocs.
   3) How to add tags in JavaDocs.
   4) How to use HTML in JavaDocs.
+  5) How to specify exceptions in JavaDocs.
+  6) How to document multiple class of a single file in javadoc.